 Read more about stroke.

-Physical therapist Julia M. O. Castleberry, MS PT, DPT, CLT, GCS, NCS, has practiced in adult rehabilitation for the past 20 years.
-An assistant professor in the Doctor of Physical Therapy (DPT) Program of Radford University, her areas of expertise and board specialty certifications include geriatrics and neurology.
+Physical therapist Julia M. O. Castleberry, PT, DPT, MS, board-certified clinical specialist in geriatric and neurologic physical therapy, has practiced in adult rehabilitation for the past 20 years.
+She is an assistant professor in the Doctor of Physical Therapy Program of Radford University.
 In addition to teaching and clinical practice, Castleberry lectures nationally on the topics of geriatrics, falls, and stroke rehabilitation.